Digital commons: Creative Commons

 Creative Commons (CC) is a non-profit organization that provides many free copyright licenses with which contributors to the digital commons can license their work.
 Creative Commons is focused on the expansion of flexible copyright.
 For example, popular image sharing sites like Flickr and Pixabay, provide access to hundreds of millions of Creative Commons licensed images, freely available within the digital commons.

 Creators of content in the digital commons can choose the type of Creative Commons license to apply to their works, which specifies the types of rights available to other users.
 Typically, Creative Commons licenses are used to restrict the work to non-commercial use.

 Wikis

-Wikis are a huge contribution to the digital commons, serving information while allowing members of the community to create and edit content.
-Through wikis, knowledge can be pooled and compiled, generating a wealth of information from which the community can draw.
+Wikis are another example of digital commons, serving information while allowing members of the community to create and edit content.
+Through wikis, knowledge can be pooled and compiled, generating a collection of information from which the community can draw.